 L. Diaz referred to the handouts with other jurisdictions' committee structures, explaining that she liked Houston's format.
 She said that HIPC's CPC has a lot on their plate, and Houston seemed to distribute the work well.
 M. Cappuccilli said he liked that Washington DC pushes recruitment and community engagement.
 He noted that HIPC has recruitment within the Nominations Committee, but recruitment and retention is a big challenge.
 He questioned whether this issue has taken a backseat.
-He considered the idea of having recruitment and retention should be expanded or shared with other committees.
+He considered the idea of separating out recruitment and nominations, suggesting that nominations could be part of Executive work.